Fire and rescue, medical, and police

 The Australian Government can't intervene in the Macau judicial process.

-If local authorities consider you a citizen of China, they may refuse to grant you access to Australian consular services.
+If local authorities consider you a Chinese citizen, they may refuse access to Australian consular services.
 This will prevent the Australian Government from providing you with those services.

 Possessing illegal drugs of any kind, including marijuana, can result in penalties that include heavy fines and jail time.